5 Things to Consider When Setting Up Your Hazardous Waste Room

 - Waste Streams: It is important to understand what type of waste will be collected in this new space and how it will be collected.
 Safety, logistical, and economic considerations must be made while evaluating your new waste room; however this is all very dependent on the hazardous characteristics of the waste that will be produced and collected.

-- Ventilation: High ventilation capabilities are highly recommended for waste rooms.
+- Ventilation: High ventilation capabilities are highly recommended for hazardous waste storage rooms.
 Having the capability to install walk-in hoods for waste storage and consolidations is recommended.
 If you are consolidating material in the waste room, air monitoring should be performed to assess the proper personal protective equipment needed.

 Want to learn more about how we can help you manage your hazardous waste?
 Contact our experts.